 17.4.2 Duty-cycle Mode

-Besides the normal operation mode, a small BSs may support duty-cycle mode to reduce interference to neighbor cells and to conserve its power consumption.
+Besides the normal operation mode, an SBSs may support duty-cycle mode to reduce interference to neighbor cells and to conserve its power consumption.
 The support of duty-cycle mode is negotiated with a BS power controller during the BS initialization and configuration.
 Duty-cycle mode can be activated through primitive handshakingnegotiation between the BS and NCMS when the BS is in normal operation mode.

-If a small BS enters the duty-cycle mode, a duty-cycle pattern that consists of Active Interval (AI) and Inactive Interval (IAI) is iterated unless the small BS exits from the duty-cycle mode.
+If an SBS enters the duty-cycle mode, a duty-cycle pattern that consists of Active Interval (AI) and Inactive Interval (IAI) is iterated unless the SBS exits from the duty-cycle mode.
 While the duty-cycle mode is active, The duty-cycle mode consists of Active Intervals (AI) and Inactive Intervals (IAI).
-When duty-cycle mode is active for the BS, the small BS shall be in either AI or IAI.
-During the AI, the small BS becomes active on the air interface for activities such as paging, transmitting system information, ranging, or data traffic transmission.
-During the IAI, the small BS does not transmit anything on the air interface except DL preamble and may power down one or more physical operation components after the first symbol occupied by the DL preamble or perform other activities such as synchronization with the overlay macro BS or measurement of the interference from neighbor cells.
+When duty-cycle mode is active for the BS, the SBS shall be in either AI or IAI.
+During the AI, the SBS becomes active on the air interface for activities such as paging, transmitting system information, ranging, or data traffic transmission.
+During the IAI, the SBS does not transmit anything on the air interface except DL preamble and may power down one or more physical operation components after the first symbol occupied by the DL preamble or perform other activities such as synchronization with the overlay BS or measurement of the interference from neighbor cells.
 Figure 17-3 depicts an example of frame structure during duty-cycle mode operation

 Figure 17-3 – Example of frame structure during duty-cycle mode operation

-If a small BS that supports duty-cycle mode receives a request from a BS power controller to enter duty-cycle mode, it shall respond to the request and perform the operations described below.
-If there are active MSs connected to the small BS when it receives the request, the small BS shall perform the BS-initiated handover as specified in 6.3.20.2 to ensure service continuity of the MSs prior to activating duty-cycle mode.
-After completion of handovers for the MSs, the small BS activates duty-cycle mode at Action time specified in the received request.
-If the handovers are not completed before the Action time or if any MSs cancel or reject the handover requested by the small BS, the small BS shall transmit a response to notify the BS power controller of the failure and continue to stay in normal operation mode.
-If there aren’t active MSs connected to the small BS when the small BS receives the request from the BS power controller and there is no new MS that attempts initial network entry or handover to the small BS until the Action time, the BS enters duty-cycle mode at the Action time.
-Otherwise, the small BS shall notify the BS power controller of the failure and continue to stay in normal operation mode.
+If an SBS that supports duty-cycle mode receives a request from a BS power controller to enter duty-cycle mode, it shall respond to the request and perform the operations described below.
+If there are active MSs connected to the SBS when it receives the request, the SBS shall perform the BS-initiated handover as specified in 6.3.20.2 to ensure service continuity of the MSs prior to activating duty-cycle mode.
+After completion of handovers for the MSs, the SBS activates duty-cycle mode at Action time specified in the received request.
+If the handovers are not completed before the Action time or if any MSs cancel or reject the handover requested by the SBS, the SBS shall transmit a response to notify the BS power controller of the failure and continue to stay in normal operation mode.
+If there aren’t active MSs connected to the SBS when the SBS receives the request from the BS power controller and there is no new MS that attempts initial network entry or handover to the SBS until the Action time, the BS enters duty-cycle mode at the Action time.
+Otherwise, the SBS shall notify the BS power controller of the failure and continue to stay in normal operation mode.

-If a small BS in duty-cycle mode receives a request from the BS power controller to terminate the duty-cycle mode, it shall terminate the duty-cycle mode and go back to the normal mode after transmitting a response to the BS power controller.
+If an SBS in duty-cycle mode receives a request from the BS power controller to terminate the duty-cycle mode, it shall terminate the duty-cycle mode and go back to the normal mode after transmitting a response to the BS power controller.